MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-table-security-roles.md

 |`ingestors` | Ingest data to the table without access to query. |

 > [!NOTE]
-> To learn how to grant a principal view access to a subset of tables within a database, see [control view access to tables](manage-table-view-access.md).
+> To learn how to grant a principal view access to a subset of tables within a database, see [manage table view access](manage-table-view-access.md).

 ## View existing security roles